ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 posts.
 Alter having b.-en wet seven years they
 were as souud wheu they were taken out as
 when they were tirst put in the ground.
 Time
-aud weather seem to have no iff c
+aud weather seem to have no iff ct on
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://chroniclingamerica.loc.gov/iiif/2/vi_fezza_ver01%2Fdata%2Fsn85025007%2F00415663766%2F1876042601%2F0399.jp2/pct:2.458305,62.904202,15.179347,6.801746/!600,600/0/default.jpg"/>
 </td>